 - 9. Wheelchair securements must not be attached to the crossbar, since this may cause the wheelchair to collapse. - 10.
-Some wheelchair manufacturers make an add-on bracket that can be used as an alternative tie down site for some wheelchairs.
 Homemade brackets are never acceptable.
 Securement and restraint systems installed to secure wheelchair/mobility aids and to restrain the occupants should be used all together and in accordance with the manufacturer's recommendations. - 11.
 Immediately after their use, all securement hardware not permanently affixed to vehicle floors and sidewalls (tracks, plates) should be detached and stored in a bag, box or other compartment. - 12.
 Wheelchair tracks or plates should be swept, vacuumed or otherwise cleaned as needed to keep the equipment functional.

-F. Medical/Health Issues:
+G. Medical/Health Issues: